The Dream Job Is Dead. Long Live The Good Enough Job.

 Advertisement

 Demi describes extended family making quips about whether or not they’re still working at the store; they respond that the job is still doing what they need it to do: pay the bills.
-Besides the pressure that family and friends might put on a person to find the “right” job, there’s so many other pressures associated with work that it’s almost impossible to unravel them: If you attend college, there’s pressure of picking a major that leads to a job and the pressure of student loan debt that, for some, includes debt-related racial inequality.
+Besides the pressure that family and friends might put on a person to find the 'right' job, there’s so many other pressures associated with work that it’s almost impossible to unravel them: If you attend college, there’s pressure of picking a major that leads to a job.
 There’s paying bills and finding a job at all amid staggering unemployment numbers.
 If you’re a parent or caretaker, there are additional barriers to finding work and staying in the workforce.
-And on top of the lack of accessibility, over-work and overwhelm, and inequities embedded in the American workforce, there’s the burden of feeling like you must do more than just have a job — you must love your job.
-“There's a moralization of that idea that the best way to be a person in the labor market, especially if you have a degree, is to find work that you love and deal with the kind of sacrifices that that entails,” says Dr. Erin Cech, Assistant Professor in Department of Sociology at University of Michigan and author of The Passion Principle: How the Search for Self-Expressive & Fulfilling Careers Reproduces Inequality, explaining that there’s this sense that if you’re not doing work you find fulfilling, you’re somehow selling yourself short.
+And on top of the lack of accessibility, over-work and overwhelm, and inequities embedded in the Western workforce, there’s the burden of feeling like you must do more than just have a job — you must love your job.
+“There's a moralisation of that idea that the best way to be a person in the labour market, especially if you have a degree, is to find work that you love and deal with the kind of sacrifices that that entails,” says Dr. Erin Cech, Assistant Professor in Department of Sociology at University of Michigan and author of The Passion Principle: How the Search for Self-Expressive & Fulfilling Careers Reproduces Inequality, explaining that there’s this sense that if you’re not doing work you find fulfilling, you’re somehow selling yourself short.
 “It’s such a narrow way to think about making meaning in our lives,” Cech adds.
 “Why is work the place that we're supposed to find meaning?”

 Advertisement